anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -	Ironic API
 -	ironic-conductor which executes operation on bare metal nodes

 Note: This is an optional service.
-As Ironic is currently not invoked directly (only invoked through other srevices such as Nova) hence its APIs will not be specified.
+As Ironic is currently not invoked directly (only invoked through other services such as Nova) hence its APIs will not be specified.

 #### 4.3.1.8 Heat
 Heat is the orchestration service using template to provision cloud resources, Heat integrates with all OpenStack services.
 Heat has services running on the control nodes and no services running on the compute nodes: